vigni/vigni-sites-clients/README.md

 ## Dependences :

 Always in the same terminal, please run this command : `composer install`.
 An installation will start .

+## Données :

+In the same terminal of your project, please execute the command: `php bin / console d: d: c`.
+The database has just been created.
+Please run the command: `php bin / console d: s: u --force`.
+The structure of the database has just been created.
+Please run the command: `php bin / console d: f: l`.
+A dataset is now launched.

 ## Your project is ready !